fabver82/intro-symfony/forms.md

 and checkout the newly created file.

+We actually already have it if you had create a crud, checkout src/form/operationType.php and comment the createAt property and the type property as well.
+We won't ask the user to enter it.

 ### render the form and handle the form

 In Symfony, It's recommended to render and handle the form in the same controller.
 So we will create a method for this in our OperationController.
 Remember to import entity and formtype into your controller.

+but actually, we already have it : check out the new method in OperationController.
+We can definetely use that method !

 Then in the main view (that we render from HomeController) we will render the form via our method in OperationController.